Mathilde Carmen Hertz: Biography

 Mathilde Hertz was born on 14 January 1891 in Bonn, Germany.
 Her father, Heinrich Hertz, died in 1894 when Mathilde Hertz was still very young.
 Hertz was born into a wealthy and well-educated family.
 After finishing secondary schooling, she received training in fine arts and worked as a sculptor.
 One of her first jobs involved reconstructing fossilized teeth at the German Museum.

-Ludwig Doederlein noticed her work and encouraged her to enroll at the University of Munich for doctoral studies in 1921.
-In 1925 she completed a doctoral degree based on the analysis of primitive mammalian teeth.
+Ludwig Doederlein noticed her work and encouraged her to enroll at the Ludwig-Maximilians-Universität München for doctoral studies in 1921.
+In 1925, she completed a doctoral degree based on the analysis of primitive mammalian teeth.
 Once finished with her dissertation, she focused her attention on a different area.
 Influenced by renowned animal psychologist Wolfgang Koehler, she moved into the area of animal psychology.
 She moved to the Kaiser Wilhelm Institute in Berlin, Germany, where she undertook much of her subsequent studies.

 With the help of Richard Goldschmidt, she started running her own laboratory in Berlin.
 Here, in 1929, she completed a post-doctoral degree studying the optical fields of honeybees.
 Wolfgang Koehler was one of her post-doctoral committee members.
 Hertz continued laboratory work and lecturing after her post-doc until her career began to unravel in 1933.
 Under the newly elected Nazi regime, she was forced to give up teaching due to her Jewish ancestry.
-Both Max Planck and Wolfgang Koehler spoke out for her and so she was allowed to continue laboratory work for a few years.
-After turning down an offer from Columbia University to come to the United States, she emigrated to the United Kingdom and continued her research at Cambridge University in 1935.
+Both Max Planck and Wolfgang Koehler spoke out for her, and so she was allowed to continue laboratory work for a few years.
+After turning down an offer from Columbia University to come to the United States, she immigrated to the United Kingdom and continued her research at the University of Cambridge in 1935.
 In England, however, she was more known for her famous father and not so much for her own work.
-After only two years at Cambridge University she stopped publishing and disappeared from the public spotlight.
+After only two years at the University of Cambridge, she stopped publishing and disappeared from the public spotlight.
 Unwilling to accept charity based on her family ties, she died in poverty in 1975.